ranjit1024/simpleTodo/README.md

-Basic Todo websited using HTML , CSS adn Javascript
+Basic Todo website using HTML , CSS and Javascript